giobel/giobel.github.io/_posts/2018-02-18-JournalFiles.md

 ## 5. Conclusion and Future Work

 1. The first phase is to identify the format in which different information items are stored.
-- CLean the obtained data
+- Clean the obtained data
 2. use GST data structures to find common command sequences among BIM users.
     - First, we transform command sequences into character-based input vectors.
     - the transformed data is utilized to construct GST